auth0/ad-ldap-connector/CENTOS.md

 +  Verify with the __Try__ button in the dashboard if your connector is working.

-+  Once a your service is working on the dashboard, we are going to configure it as a upstar daemon:
++  Once a your service is working with the Try button, we are going to configure it as an upstar daemon:

 ```
 # Create a system account: